vstinner/unicode_book/encodings.rst

 In december 2007, for the first time: :ref:`UTF-8` becomes the most used encoding (near 25%).
-In january 2010, UTF-8 was close to 50%, and ASCII and Western Europe encodings near 20%.
+In january 2010, UTF-8 was close to 50%, and ASCII and Western Europe encodings were near 20%.
 The usage of the other encodings don't change.

 .. todo:: add an explicit list of top3 in 2010